sakurawald/fuji/README.md

 # Fuji
 <img src="https://github.com/SakuraWald/fuji-fabric/raw/1.20.2/src/main/resources/assets/fuji/icon.png" width="128" alt="mod icon">

-This is a minecraft mod that provides many essential and useful modules for vanilla survival.
+Fuji is a minecraft mod that provides many essential and useful modules for vanilla survival.

-> This is a server-side only mod, but you can use it in a single-player world.
+> This is a **server-side only** mod, but you can use it in a **single-player world**.
 (Yes, the single-player world also includes a logic-server)
 > - For a server-maintainer: You only need to install this mod at the server-side, and the players don't need to install this mod at their client-side
 > - For a player: You only need to install this mod at the client-side, and then you can use the modules in your single-player world.